 Amazon Peacock Bass Fishing Trips

-Although many land-based lodges that offer Peacock Bass fishing in the Amazon are situated past these natural barriers, they have no mobility to seek better water levels.
+Although many land-based lodges that offer Peacock Bass fishing in the Amazon are situated past natural barriers, they have no mobility to seek better water levels.
 Plus the areas where they are located become rapidly overfished within 2 to 3 hours upriver or downriver.
-Our Fly-In Floating Cabins, however, move daily to unfished river segments and spend the night along the Amazon’s Caribbean-like beaches.
-Once our small 8-guest parties arrive in Manaus, they are whisked to camp in one of our three turbo prop Cessna Caravan floatplanes.
+Fly-In Floating Cabins, however, move daily to unfished river segments and spend the night along the Amazon’s Caribbean-like beaches.
+Once the small 8-guest parties arrive in Manaus, they are whisked to camp in one of three turbo prop Cessna Caravan floatplanes.

-Fly In Floating Tent Camps
+Fly In Floating Cabins

 Of all the incredible gamefish in the Amazon basin, the one that has received the most press is the peacock bass.
 Their remarkable, explosive topwater strike, combined with an astonishing ability to break heavy lines/leaders and straighten even stout saltwater hooks, makes them one of the most sought after species in the Amazon basin.
 Peacock bass are not a true bass such as the largemouth and smallmouth bass (Micopterus Sp.) found in North American waters, but comprise a genus within the family Cichlidae.
 Cichlids are a diverse family of tropical fish found primarily throughout Africa, South America and southern Asia.
 Although all peacock bass species are highly temperature sensitive fish, some have been successfully introduced in tropical areas from Panama to Hawaii.
 The latest transplants (C. ocellaris and C. monoculus) are happily swimming in many of the major freshwater irrigation channels in Dade County, Florida.
 No permanent populations of the giant species, C. temensis have ever been successfully transplanted outside of the Amazon basin and Lake Guri.